 PFLAG Greater Boston

-The PFLAG Greater Boston scholarship program was founded in 1998 and awards $10,000 in scholarships to Massachusetts high school students who will be attending: a 4-year, 2-year college or a technical/vocational school each year.
-There are three scholarships, one awarded for $5,000.
-The scholarships are awarded based upon an essay and involvement in a high school GSA or in a community-based GLBT youth organization.
+The Greater Boston PFLAG Elsie Frank scholarship program was founded in 1998 and awards a total of $15,000 in scholarships (annually) to Massachusetts high school seniors who will be attending a 4-year, 2-year college or a technical/vocational school after graduation.
+The scholarships are awarded based upon an essay and demonstrated leadership in improving one’s school and/or community climate for LGBTQ youth.
 Awards are not based on grades or financial need.
-For more information please visit the chapter's website at www.gbpflag.org/education/scholarships.
+For more information please visit the chapter's website at www.gbpflag.org/Scholarships.

 PFLAG Detroit offers three $500 scholarships to college students who are connected directly with GLBT issues.
 Applicants need not identify as GLBT, but must work in areas that are related to the GLBT community.
 Applicants must complete an application form, the deadline for which is May 31st.
 Applications are screened by the Scholarship Committee and awards are made by July 31.
 For more information please see http://www.pflagdetroit.org/.